Nasal Flu Vaccine for Children

 When should my child get a flu vaccine?

-Your child should get the vaccine as soon as recommended each year, usually in September or October.
-Children 6 months through 8 years old need 2 doses of flu vaccine during the first year they get the vaccine.
+Your child should get the vaccine as soon as it is available.
+Children 6 months through 8 years old may need 2 doses.
 The 2 doses should be given at least 4 weeks apart.
-It is best if the same type of vaccine is given both times.
+The second dose should be given by the end of October.
 Your child can then usually receive 1 dose each year.
 Your child's healthcare provider will tell you if your child needs more than 1 dose for any reason.

 What should I tell my child's doctor before my child gets the nasal flu vaccine?

 - Your child has any serious allergies, such as an egg allergy that causes a severe reaction.
 The flu vaccine may contain a small amount of egg protein.
 The amount is so low that it is not likely to cause an allergic reaction.
-Egg-free vaccines may be available, but do not delay getting a flu vaccine to wait for it.
+Egg-free vaccines may be available.

 - Your child has a chronic health problem, such as diabetes or a heart, lung, kidney, or liver disease.